mylesbuckley/mylesbuckley.github.io/_posts/2019-07-01-Using-Software-to-Learn-Faster.md

 ---
-title: "Reverse Engineering With ROP"
+title: "This Page Is A Work In Progress"
 categories:
 excerpt: "Nothing to see here yet, but stay tuned!"
 tags:
   - Incomplete
-  - pwntools
-  - Python
-  - Ghidra
-  - Reverse Engineering
+  - Node.js
 draft: true
 ---